urdms102/dms102-course-documentation/15-project-discussion/discussion-notes.md

 - **B:** taking an existing app and re-purposing it into a new app
 - **A:** taking multiple existing apps, widgets, and/or packages and repurposing them into something completely new and novel

-The due date for everything will be the end of the semester.

 ## Starter Websites

 Just to help you get thinking, here are some websites that have lots of open source code that you can use for your own Flutter projects.